SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Great for spars and parties\!

 Chakra: 42
-Damage: Weapon's damage, \+(ninjutsu damage bonus) dice
+Damage: Weapon's damage, \+ Ndb dice
-Range: As thrown weapon, \+(ninjutsu damage bonus)\*2 yards
+Range: As thrown weapon, \+Ndb \* 2 yards
 Speed: 16 \+ (weapon's Speed)
 Seal Speed: 40

 Tags: Slashing, Projectile

 Effects:
-Choose a type of shuriken to use with this technique; you may not multi-throw with Shinkuu Enzan.
-Add this technique's Speed to the normal Speed of your thrown weapon attack.
-This is the Speed of Shinkuu Enzan (both to use it, and for damage calculations).
+You throw a single thrown weapon.
 Add your physical and ninjutsu damage bonuses together; this is your damage bonus for Shinkuu Enzan.
 For calculating wounds, consider Shinkuu Enzan's damage to be 100% higher.
-Shinkuu Enzan always deals slashing wounds.

 Although this technique uses a thrown weapon as part of it, it is a Fuuton ninjutsu technique, not a thrown weapon technique; Weapon Focus and similar benefits (such as a Fuuma Shuriken's increased damage based on how much it hits by) do not apply to Shinkuu Enzan, nor do defenses specifically targeting thrown weapons.
-You may not use a fan to replace Shinkuu Enzan's Seal Speed.

 ### **Fuuton: Shinkuugyoku \- Wind Release: Vacuum Sphere**

 The user exhales their breath as several small blasts of wind chakra, each not much larger than a marble but traveling at extreme speeds and possessing incredible penetrating power.
 Their small size can make them difficult to land a strong blow with, which is compensated for by dispersing them over a significant range.

-Chakra: 38
+Chakra: 36
 Damage: 6d8\*8
 Range: 30
-Area: Special
+Line: 2, 10
 Special: A fan may not be used to remove this technique's Seal Speed.
 Speed: 18
-Seal Speed: 18
+Seal Speed: 16

-Tags: Piercing, Projectile, AoE
+Tags: Attack, AoE, Piercing

 Effects:
-Shinkuugyoku targets everything in a line 10 yards wide, between you and its maximum range.
-You may divide the width by any whole number between 1 and 5 to multiply the length by half that much.
-(For example, you could reduce it to 10/5 \= 2 yards wide, and increase its range to 30\*2.5 \= 75).
-The Improved Area ability provides only half its normal benefit to Shinkuugyoku.
-The effects of partial defense a doubled against this technique: for every point it hits by, it deals only 10% of its full damage.
-However, to determine wounds inflicted Shinkuugyoku's damage is 100% higher.
-Shinkuugyoku inflicts Piercing wounds.
+The effects of partial defense are doubled against this technique: for every point it hits by, it deals only 10% of its full damage.
+However, it gains \+100% wounding.
 If someone Takes the Hit for Shinkuugyoku, whoever they were defending will still take 75% damage, so long as the defender received a Major or greater wound.

 ### **Fuuton: Shinkuu Renpa \- Wind Release: Vacuum Serial Waves**

 This technique's user takes a deep breath in, and then exhales several blades of high-sped, chakra-infused wind at varying angles.
 This technique's power can vary greatly depending on the amount of chakra put into the formation of those wind blades, the number created, and how the user chooses to focus them.

-Chakra: 20 \+ 5 \* X
+Chakra: 25 \+ 4 \* X
-Damage: (X \*2)d10\*7
+Damage: (X \* 2)d10\*5
 Range: 25
 Speed: 22
-Seal Speed: 12 \+ X \* 2
+Seal Speed: 12 \+ X \* 3

-Tags: Slashing, Projectile
+Tags: Attack, Projectile, Slashing

 Effects:
-X may not exceed 5\.
+You may target up to X (max of 5) people with Shinkuu Renpa as a single action.
+While the base damage remains the same no matter how many targets you have, your (ninjutsu damage bonus)*(Shinkuu Renpa's Speed) is divided by the number of targets.

 Against ninjutsu-based defenses, Shinkuu Renpa is considered one rank higher, or to deal twice as much damage, as applicable.
 (For example, a 200 damage Shinkuu Renpa against a 100 damage wall would destroy the wall and still deal 150 damage to whatever was behind it).
-You may target up to X people with Shinkuu Renpa as a single action.
-While the base damage remains the same no matter how many targets you have, your (ninjutsu damage bonus)\*(Shinkuu Renpa's Speed) is divided by the number of targets.

 ### **Fuuton: Fuujin Kokyuu \- Wind Release: Wind God's Breath**